AlexanderMakarov/am-budget-view/README.md

   https://online.ameriabank.am/InternetBank/MainForm.wgx
   (the same place as CSV above) - ARE NOT SUPPORTED because they don't contain own Reciever/Payer account number and currency.
-- [PARTIAL] MyAmeria History Excel (.xls) file downloaded from https://myameria.am/history.
+- [FULL] MyAmeria History Excel (.xls) file downloaded from https://myameria.am/history.
   Press on "Filter" button at right, set dates, press "Excel" button in "Actions" section at right.
   Only one file is needed because contains transactions for all accounts and cards.